openaps/AndroidAPSdocs/docs/EN/Getting-Started/Sample-Setup.md

 The original Dexcom app from the Google Play Store will not work because it does not broadcast the values to other apps.
 Therefore, a version slightly modified by the community is required.
 Only this modified Dexcom app can communicate with AAPS.
 Additionally the modified Dexcom App can be used with all Android smartphones not only the ones in [Dexcom's compatibility list](https://www.dexcom.com/dexcom-international-compatibility).

-A mmol/l version and a mg/dl version of the modified Dexcom app are available at https://github.com/dexcomapp/dexcomapp?files=1.
+A mmol/l version and a mg/dl version of the modified Dexcom G6 app are available at [https://github.com/dexcomapp/dexcomapp/tree/master/2.4](https://github.com/dexcomapp/dexcomapp/tree/master/2.4).
+You have to choose G6 app for your region.

 To do this perform the following steps on your smartphone:

 1. If the original Dexcom app is already installed:
  - Stop sensor
- - Uninstall app via Menu > Settings > Apps > Dexcom G5 Mobile > Uninstall
+ - Uninstall app via Menu > Settings > Apps > Dexcom G6 Mobile > Uninstall
-2. Download modified Dexcom app (check unit mg/dl or mmol/l according to your needs): [https://github.com/dexcomapp/dexcomapp?files=1](https://github.com/dexcomapp/dexcomapp?files=1)
+2. Download modified Dexcom app (check unit mg/dl or mmol/l and region according to your needs): [https://github.com/dexcomapp/dexcomapp/tree/master/2.4](https://github.com/dexcomapp/dexcomapp/tree/master/2.4)
-3. Install modified Dexcom app on your smartphone (= select the downloaded APK file)
+3. Install modified Dexcom G6 app on your smartphone (= select the downloaded APK file)
-4. Start modified Dexcom app, activate/calibrate the sensor according to the given instructions and wait until the warm-up phase is finished.
+4. Start modified Dexcom G6 app, activate/calibrate the sensor according to the given instructions and wait until the warm-up phase is finished.
-5. Once the first two calibrations have been entered successfully and the modified Dexcom app shows actual glucose value setup the warnings (hamburger menu on top left side of the screen) as follows:
+5. Once the modified Dexcom app shows actual glucose value, setup the warnings (hamburger menu on top left side of the screen) as follows:
    - Urgent low `55mg/dl` / `3.1mmol/l` (cannot be disabled)
    - Low `OFF`
    - High `OFF`